V1c70rn00b/v1c70rn00b.github.io/content/posts/OSINT(Exercise 2)/index.md

 ![image.png](image%209.png)

-searching it on google maps as central equity melbourne as the area is in melbourne australia we get this apartment.
+searching it on google maps as central equity Melbourne as the area is in Melbourne Australia we get this apartment.

 ![image.png](image%2010.png)